theNeo39/airline_analysis/README.md

 ## **How To Run**

 1. Run the ```main.py``` to get everything setup.
-    * use tableau to visualize the requirement and necessary analysis.
+    * use tableau to visualize the requirement and necessary analysis using views.
     * use HQL for necessary analysis.